PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 1
 ![Page 1](images/page-01.png)

-KUKU!
-The hen says "Ko-ko-ko-ko!"
+HEN!
+The hen says "Cluck-cluck-cluck!"

 **Ask:** Can you cluck like a hen?